Hard-Surfacing and Landscaping

 Acceptable landscape planting species are described in the City’s Recommended Tree Species for Whitehorse.

-Applications for hard-surfacing security deposits must be made within one year of the City issuing first occupancy through the relevant building permit,
+• Hard-surfacing deposits must be applied for within 1 year of first occupancy (as issued through the building permit).